 Industry-level information is also easily available.
 You can look at if the company which you have picked is over-performing or under-performing its industry consistently.
-Use industry-level analysis to map trends.
+Here is how:

 It’s important to compare the performance of a company with peers from the same industry.
 You cannot compare the debt level of a bank to an IT company and then arrive at a decision.
 All industries perform differently.
-Therefore, when you are wondering how to evaluate the stock price, remember that parameters and financials should compare with industry peers only.
+Therefore, remember that parameters and financials should compare with industry peers only.

-The larger economy, the industry the company is in or individually the company itself will be going through many highs and lows.
-What you need to look at is how did the management tackle the highs and lows, how did the company perform during the lows, was it able to weather macroeconomic storms.
+What you need to look at is how did the management tackle the highs and lows of the economy.
+And how did the company perform during the lows, was it able to weather macroeconomic storms.

-You need to also look at how the company performed during its highs, did it splurge or did it spend judiciously in growth parameters, did it value its shareholders during its highs and protect them during its lows.
+You need to also look at how the company performed during its highs, did it splurge or did it spend judiciously in growth parameters.

-Analyzing historical performance during extremes is important to get an idea of how efficient the company is in tackling economic and industrial booms and busts.
+Analyzing historical performance during extremes is important to get an idea of how efficient the company tackles economic and industrial booms and busts.

 Most of these ratios can be calculated with the help of information available in company balance sheets.
 Securities Exchange Board of India (Sebi) the markets regulator, the stock exchanges; the Bombay Stock Exchange (BSE), National Stock Exchange (NSE) mostly have all the resources on the financials.